strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 > Fig 4: Cluster CA private key update flow
 >
 > The numbers in the diagram match the numbers in the full description of the steps.
-> The diagram omits the use of annotations, the EntityOperator, CruiseControl and KafkaExporter reconcilers, and the removal of trust of the old CA certificate and key.
+> The diagram omits the EntityOperator, CruiseControl and KafkaExporter reconcilers, and the removal of trust of the old CA certificate and key.

 The existing logic assumes a few things:
- - All certificates used by components have been signed by the same root CA certificate.
+ - All certificates used by components (unless part way through a renewal) have been signed by the same root CA certificate.
  - The CaReconciler performs its reconciliation steps to (if required) either create or update the CA certificates and keys before the other reconcilers reconcile their resources, i.e. the CA certificate is already present when e.g. the KafkaReconciler starts.
  - There is a single Kubernetes Secret containing the Cluster CA certificate that is used by:
-   - The Strimzi Cluster CA for storing the most recent CA certificate.
+   - The Strimzi Cluster CA or users for storing the most recent CA certificate.
    - The components for mounting into the Kubernetes Pods and used as a Trust Store.
    - User owned Kafka applications as a Trust Store.